lzp-man/APT/README.md

 # Data Preparation
 We provide several scripts for reproducing the whole iteration of our paper method.
 ## Bad Case Generation and Score
-Before you start, please make sure you have prepared the enviroment and data.
-The data should be formatting as follows:
+Before getting started, ensure that the environment is set up and the SFT data is prepared.
+The SFT-type data should be formatted as follows:
 ```
 {
     "id": "unique_id",